Prevention Project Seminar Series: Preventing and Countering Violent Extremism Through Mentorship Initiatives.

 Over the past two years, RUSI’s Terrorism and Conflict group has conducted extensive research on the effectiveness of global preventing and countering violent extremism (P/CVE) interventions.
 The Prevention Project aims to analyse P/CVE interventions, looking ‘what can and what has not worked’.

-The fourth webinar in this series will provide insights into the role mentorship interventions play in preventing and countering violent extremism (P/CVE).
+The fourth webinar in this series provides insights into the role mentorship interventions play in preventing and countering violent extremism (P/CVE).